almostearthling/when-command/README.md

 $ rm -Rf ~/.local/share/when-command
 ```

 Of course it has to be shut down before, for example by killing it via `when-command --kill`.
+Removal of user data and desktop shortcuts is *not required* when switching package type or changing installation style, provided that the newly installed `when-command` is invoked with the `--install` switch before using the applet.

 ## Tutorial